Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Introduction

 \section{Introduction}

-Chronic diseases, including conditions such as asthma, heart disease, and diabetes, present formidable challenges to health care systems around the world \cite{Who}.
+Chronic diseases, including conditions such as asthma, heart disease, and diabetes, present formidable challenges to healthcare systems around the world \cite{Who}.
 The management of these long-term health conditions transcends simple medical treatment, with an increasing emphasis on empowering patients to actively engage in \textbf{self-management} practices \cite{Who}.
-The use of mHealth technologies has emerged as a promising avenue for promoting self-management by strengthening medication adherence and facilitating self-tracking capabilities \cite{hamine2015impact}.
-However, despite the potential of these technologies to improve health outcomes, research indicates that a significant proportion of people who benefit from mHealth solutions do not fully take advantage of them \cite{han2010professional}.
-In order to increase the adoption of mHealth applications, it is essential to develop more user-friendly systems capable of meeting the \textit{varied needs of users }\cite{han2010professional}.
-However, several challenges need to be addressed to achieve this objective.
-Firstly, chronic diseases are inherently \textit{heterogeneous}, impacting individuals in various ways, including triggers, symptoms, and severity \cite{harvey2012future,audulv2013over}.
-Second, it is crucial to consider the \textit{ development stages of chronic diseases} when designing mHealth technology, as chronic diseases can cooccur with other medical or psychological disorders, further adding to the complexity of self-management of chronic diseases \cite{di2019chronic, audulv2013over}.
-Third, chronic diseases generally persist over an individual's \textit{lifetime} \cite{Who, harvey2012future}.
-Therefore, mHealth technologies are needed to keep users engaged and motivated in the long run.
-This makes chronic disease management beyond the narrow definition of disease management.
+The use of \textbf{Mobile Health (mHealth)} applications has emerged as a promising avenue for promoting self-management by strengthening medication adherence and facilitating self-tracking capabilities \cite{hamine2015impact}.
+Despite their potential, studies indicate that many individuals who could benefit from mHealth technology do not fully engage with these tools, particularly in developing countries where non-adherence rates tend to be higher \cite{han2010professional, beaglehole2008improving}.
+Increasing mHealth adoption among chronic disease patients requires greater customization and flexibility \cite{choe2017semi,han2010professional}, yet several design and implementation challenges must first be addressed.
+Due to their inherent \textit{heterogeneity}, chronic diseases affect individuals in various ways and can co-occur with other medical or psychological disorders, making self-management more complex \cite{harvey2012future,audulv2013over,di2019chronic,audulv2013over}.
+In addition, chronic diseases typically persist throughout a person’s \textit{lifetime} \cite{Who, harvey2012future}, mHealth applications need to be designed to sustain user engagement and motivation over the long term.